robinhouston/write-to-mp/README.md

 You should also edit the introductory text to explain your campaign, on the settings page at http://your-app-id.appspot.com/mp/admin/settings.

-You can test the change on your computer before deploying it, by going to http://localhost:8080/mp/enter in your web browser.
-If the page is blank or you see an error message, that probably means the template has been messed up somehow.
-If you can't work out how to fix it, you can download the original version of the enter.html file [here](https://github.com/robinhouston/write-to-mp/raw/master/mp/enter.html) (right-click on that link and choose to download it), and copy it over the messed-up one.

 ### Grouping MPs

 You can also create groups of MPs, by clicking the "New group" button and entering